 Planting in pots has a long history dating back to the first Egyptian, Roman, and Oriental cultures.
 The legendary (possibly mythical) Hanging Gardens of Babylon were considered one of the Seven Wonders of the World and Henry the VIII was so impressed with the Hampton Court Gardens that he had it’s owner arrested and claimed it for himself.

-With a little work, a container garden can be a stunning part of any landscape.
+With a little work, a potted garden can be a stunning part of any landscape.
 Their possibilities are never ending and anyone with a little imagination, and a passion for horticulture, will be able to create the garden of their dreams.